maddingo/killercoda-scenarios/aib-api-mgmt/02-generate-code/02_create_simple_client.md

-In this step we are going to create a simple Java client the accesses the server we just built.
+In this step we are going to create a simple Java client that accesses the server we just built.

 `git switch 03_depend_on_contract`{{execute}}